markvoortman/robothelp/README.md

 <li>Respond to Some Greeting </li>

 <center><h1>Usage</h1> </center>
 Robot helper is a work in progress.
-Consequently, it is not that easy for others developers to sinply add new feature to it unless to understand the logic of its Algorithm.
+Consequently, it is not that easy for others developers to sinply add new feature to it unless they understand the logic of its Algorithm.
 We are still working on that!
-However, developers can easily add new conversations by modifying a file call process.js
+However, developers can easily add new conversations by modifying a file called process.js.
-Example: to add a conversation when user say hi Yuma or hi Angela, add this line to the questions object, inside process.js "hi&yuma,angela":{
+Example: to add a conversation when users say hi Yuma or hi Angela, the developer needs to add this line to the questions object inside process.js
+"hi&yuma,angela":{
    func:"speak",param:"Hello, how are you?",
 },